 A huge part of the value of Sysdig solutions for Quby is that Sysdig Monitor and Sysdig Secure utilize a single point of instrumentation.
 In fact, the company saves time and resources by delivering monitoring, security, troubleshooting, and forensics from the same software agent.
 “If you’re moving into the cloud, there’s so much about the process, the people, the organization you need to change that every tiny win in time and every tiny win in energy is highly appreciated.
 The way Sysdig delivers security means we have one thing less to worry about,” concludes Kramer.

 “Old-fashioned monitoring requires declaration of resources – usually at both ends,” explains Morales.
 “You have to configure not just checks on the client and the server.
 You need to configure the clients on the server and the servers on the client, which means you need to know where the server is when you provision the client, which is something completely against the design paradigm we have in this new platform.”

-For Quby, everything is now defined as infrastructure-as-code.
-To meet the needs of a dynamic environment, they needed a monitoring solution that could do automatic discovery.
+In short, for Quby, everything is now defined as infrastructure-as-code.
+To meet the needs of a dynamic environment, they identified the need for a monitoring solution that could do automatic discovery.
 “I don’t want to tell my monitoring system what my infrastructure looks like.”